nealbarshes/nealbarshes.github.io/LegAmputation/index.md

 </tt></blockquote>
 <br>
 <br>
 <b>POD#2:</b> CHANGE WRAP on POD#2, replace with Webril and ACE.
-Text order for nurses to weigh patient and document weight in the chart. <b>Start planning discharge disposition.</b>
+Text order for nurses to weigh patient and document weight in the chart. <b>Start planning discharge disposition.</b> <br>

 <b>POD#3:</b> Ask anesthesiology block team to remove nerve block catheter.
 If the amputation was done for foot infection, ensure a 7 total days operative culture-specific antibiotics.
 Start rivaroxaban 2.5mg PO BID, as [patients with a history of leg amputation have a rate of cerebrovascular and coronary events that is higher than any other subgroup with peripheral artery disease](https://pubmed.ncbi.nlm.nih.gov/32997098/).
-The patient is not ready for discharge until pain is controlled for 24 hours (no higher than level 5) with oral pain medications only (i.e. no intravenous PRN pain medications).
+The patient is not ready for discharge until pain is controlled for 24 hours (no higher than level 5) with oral pain medications only (i.e. no intravenous PRN pain medications). <br>

 Incisional wound VAC off no later than day 5.
 Discharge with 25 tablets of tramadol or 15 tablets of Tylenol #3.